arees88/ML_Azure_P2_Operationalizing_ML/README.md

     ![alt text](screenshots/6.2_Apache_Benchmark_ab_available.png)

-    Replace the key and URI in the benchmark.sh script
+    Replace the key and URI in the benchmark.sh script.
+    The URI and the key can be found in the Details tab of **model-deploy** endpoint above the Swagger URI.

     ![alt text](screenshots/6.2_Script_edit_benchmark.sh.png)